Harish-Thota1/Analyst-Portfolio/README.md

 ## What I'm looking for

-Open to Data & BI Analyst / Analytics Engineer roles focused on operational reporting, data quality, and governed self-service BI.
+Open to Data Analyst / Reporting Analyst/ BI Analyst/ Analytics Engineer roles focused on operational reporting, data quality, and governed self-service BI.

 ---